 IELTS Writing tests are evaluated across 4 dimensions:

-1. There is a minimum of 150-word limit for this task.
+- There is a minimum 150-word limit for this task.
 Though the upper limit is not set, you should try to complete this task in less than 200 words.

-3. The Graph, Pie Chart, Bar Chart questions are comparatively difficult and also require fewer words (approx. 190-200 words)
+- The Graph, Pie Chart, and Bar Chart questions are comparatively difficult and also require fewer words (approx. 190-200 words)

 TASK 2 (Essay writing)

-2. Task 2 consists of three basic type of questions;
+- Task 2 consists of three basic types of questions;

-• ‘’Do you agree or disagree to the mentioned point/topic’’ type essay (choose a side and explain with examples why you agree or disagree to the given topic)
+- ‘’Do you agree or disagree with the mentioned point/topic’’ type essay (choose a side and explain with examples why you agree or disagree with the given topic)

-5. Try using real examples more often which you might have heard in the news lately or read on the internet, as they sound more authentic than made up examples.
+- Try using real examples that you might have heard in the news lately or read on the internet, as they sound more authentic than made-up examples.

-7. You should try to structure your essay in 4 paragraphs, an introductory paragraph, then two paragraphs each discussing the reasons for your stance against or in favor of the topic in question and a concluding paragraph giving your opinion (in case of a discussion type question) or re-establishing your opinion (in case of an argument type response).
+- You should try to structure your essay in 4 paragraphs, an introductory paragraph, then two paragraphs each discussing the reasons for your stance against or in favor of the topic in question, and a concluding paragraph giving your opinion (in case of a discussion type question) or re-establishing your opinion (in case of an argument type response).

 12 Important IELTS Writing Test Strategies